Charities and NGOs in Türkiye

-Turkey has a deep nonprofit sector built around dernekler (associations) and vakiflar (foundations), plus the historic Islamic vakif tradition that endures in modern public-benefit endowments.
-The sector is active across earthquake response (especially after the devastating February 2023 quakes), refugee support (Turkey hosts the largest refugee population in the world), child welfare, education, environmental conservation, women's rights, and disability inclusion.
-Whether you are searching for a comprehensive list of Turkish charities, a vakiflar genel mudurlugu directory, a dernek lookup, or a single verified Turkish nonprofit to donate to, GiveRadar consolidates official Ministry of Interior and Directorate General of Foundations registration data, financial information, news coverage, and an independent integrity score for every Turkish nonprofit.
+Türkiye has a deep nonprofit sector built around dernekler (associations) and vakiflar (foundations), plus the historic Islamic vakif tradition that endures in modern public-benefit endowments.
+The sector is active across earthquake response (especially after the devastating February 2023 quakes), refugee support (Türkiye hosts the largest refugee population in the world), child welfare, education, environmental conservation, women's rights, and disability inclusion.
+Whether you are searching for a comprehensive list of Turkish charities, a vakiflar genel mudurlugu directory, a dernek lookup, or a single verified Turkish nonprofit to donate to, GiveRadar brings together the official Public Benefit Association list from the Department of Associations, organizations from public NGO directories, contact and website details, news coverage, and an independent integrity score for Turkish nonprofits.
+Our Türkiye records cover a curated set of public-benefit associations and directory-listed organizations rather than the full national registry and do not include financial statements, so always confirm an organization's registration status directly before giving.
 Read about how GiveRadar works before you give.

 Turkish associations (dernekler) register with the Department of Associations (Dernekler Daire Baskanligi) at the Ministry of Interior under the Law on Associations No. 5253.
 Foundations (vakiflar) are governed by the Foundations Law No. 5737 and supervised by the Directorate General of Foundations (Vakiflar Genel Mudurlugu, VGM), which also manages historic charitable endowments.
 Both forms require ministerial-level approval, and foundations must be established by court order with founding capital.
 Tax exemption and public-benefit status are granted on a case-by-case basis: for associations, the Council of Ministers can confer Public Benefit Association status; for foundations, the Council of Ministers can grant Tax-Exempt Foundation status, both unlocking donor tax benefits.